 In connection with the competition authorities' original claim that Elsam infringed competition law, a number of power consumers filed a claim with the Maritime and Commercial Court for compensation against Ørsted or instead of filling a claim entered into agreements with Ørsted to suspend the statutory limitation of their alleged claims.
 The biggest claim filed so far is by a group of power consumers claiming compensation which at the moment is calculated as an amount of up to DKK 4,405 million with the addition of interest from the date of the individual payments of allegedly excessive prices until settlement of the claim. i.e. in the period from 1 July 2003 and until a final non-appealable decision has been made by the courts and the amount has been finally paid.
-The plaintiffs' claim for interest can therefore exceed any damages which may be awarded to the plaintiffs including the aggregate primary claim of DKK 4,405 million.
-In a ruling by the Maritime and Commercial Court from March 2020 Elsam was acquitted from the claim, but the plaintiffs have appealed the ruling.
+After a process concerning the possibility to dismiss the case on the basis of the ruling from the High Court of Western Denmark in the case against the competition authorities, the case is back in the Maritime and Commercial Court for further preparation and a new ruling on the plaintiffs claim for compensation.
+The preparation is currently ongoing.